Best Arm Identification in Stochastic Bandits: Beyond $\beta-$optimality: Introduction

 \section{Introduction}

 We consider the problem of best arm identification (BAI) in stochastic multi-armed bandits in the fixed-confidence setting.
-The bandit instances are assumed to be generated by a general class of distributions parameterized by their mean values.
-Under some mild assumptions on the probability models, this model is general and subsumes the common classes of distributions investigated in bandit models (e.g., Gaussian, exponential, and Bernoulli bandits).
-In BAI, the objective is to identify the \emph{best} arm (i.e., the arm with the largest mean value) within a pre-specified level of confidence with the fewest number of samples.
-In this paper, we focus on the open problem of BAI in the fixed-confidence parametric setting.
-Next, we review the relevant literature on BAI to provide context for specifying our BAI setting and discussing our contributions.
+The bandit instances are assumed to be generated by the single-parameter exponential family (SPEF).
+In BAI, the objective is to identify the \emph{best} arm (i.e., the arm with the largest mean value) within a pre-specified confidence level with the fewest samples.
+Performance optimality and computational efficiency are the two central metrics for assessing and comparing different bandit algorithms.
+This paper focuses on an open aspect of BAI in the fixed-confidence parametric setting, which pertains to achieving optimal performance with a computationally efficient algorithm.
+In reviewing the existing literature, we will specify these two aspects of the existing algorithms.
+These will furnish the context to highlight that the current literature on stochastic BAI lacks an algorithm that simultaneously achieves optimal performance and maintains low computational complexity.
+Subsequently, based on this discussion, we will describe our contributions.

-\paragraph{Fixed- Confidence versus Budget.} BAI was first studied as a pure exploration bandit problem in~\cite{Bubeck}.
+\paragraph{Fixed-confidence versus Fixed-budget.} BAI was first studied as a pure exploration bandit problem in~\cite{Bubeck}.
 Subsequently, it has been investigated in two broad settings: the \emph{fixed-confidence} setting and the \emph{fixed-budget} setting.
 The goal in the fixed-confidence setting is to identify the best arm within a specified guarantee on the decision confidence while using as few samples as possible to arrive at a decision.
 Representative studies in the fixed-confidence setting include~\cite{Gabillon,Kalyanakrishnan2012,pmlr-v49-garivier16a, LinGapE,Jamieson2014,mukherjee2022}.
 On the other hand, in the fixed-budget setting, the sampling budget is pre-specified.
 The goal is to minimize the probability of error in the terminal decision.
-Representative studies in this regime include~\cite{Bubeck,pmlr-v33-hoffman14,FB_JKS}.
+Some representative studies in this setting include~\cite{Bubeck,pmlr-v33-hoffman14,FB_JKS}.
 Our focus is on the fixed-confidence setting, the literature on which is discussed next.